SetuHQ/poc-encrypt-flask-reactjs/readme.md

 UI is built with reactjs and backend is a flask based api server.
 Encryption scheme being used: `ecies`(ECC based hybrid encryption).

-## Workflow:
-- Server app hosts private-key in `flask-app/keys` folder (default name `private.ec.key`),
-- It generate public key on the go, and serve it at `/pubkey`
-- UI calls `/pubkey` to get a public key(ECC based compressed public key in base64 format)
-- For further calls UI encrypts the payload with the public key
-- On server private key is used to decrypt the payload.

 ![Alt text](./comm.svg)
 ## How to start:
 - Run server: